astand02/note-taker/README.md

   ## Description

-  This website allows users to take notes and save them to a webpage or delete them at any time
+  This website allows users to take notes and save them to the webpage or delete them at any time

   ## Table Of Contents